informationcake/simselections-archive/README.md

 ## Playback
 Logging in with discord will be required for playback, but anyone logging in with the global user/pass can browse the catalog without playback.

-All tracks are opted out of Playback until artists log in and enable it by hand.
+All tracks are opted out of playback until artists log in and enable it by hand.
 Since all submissions originally came with a discord handle, when an artist logs in with Discord the system automatically matches their account against `data/artist_discord_map.json` and loads their submissions into their artist dashboard panel.
 Artists can then toggle playback on or off for individual or all tracks.
 Collaboration tracks require all collaborators to opt-in.

 The most effective deployment proposal is to use a Cloudflare R2 storage bucket combined with a serverless Cloudflare Worker proxy (`src/worker.js`).
 For the amount of data and number of expected users this is essentially free.
 In production, the player requests audio using relative paths (e.g., `/2024/...`), which are intercepted by the serverless proxy worker to stream tracks directly from the bound R2 bucket.
 Locally, these same relative requests are captured by the HTTP development server (`scripts/start_server.py`) and resolved to your local drive.
 This ensures that the local workspace matches the cloud setup.